Preface

 - container can trap anything, like function or even

-is an mappable object.
-Something implementsmap
+Functoritself.
+Functoris an mappable object.
+Something implementsmapfunction.

 1 | class Functor { |